-Beginner’s Guide To SEO – Tips, Tricks & Tools
+Beginner’s Guide To SEO – Tips And Tricks

-Have you heard of SEO before?
-You may have encountered it on blogs, journals, or social media.
-Then what begins to ponder on your mind is probably something related to Google right?
+Heard of SEO before?
+You may have encountered it on blogs, journals, or even social media.
+Then what begins to occupy your mind is probably something related to Google.
 Yes, you’re right!
-SEO (Search Engine Optimization) is another area of marketing that I can assure you, many didn’t get right at first including that expert reading this!
+SEO (Search Engine Optimization) is another area of marketing that I can assure you, many didn’t get right at first, including that expert reading this!

-Search Engine Optimization is a very broad scope in marketing that involves various digital efforts to achieve specific marketing objectives but I would want to introduce you to the basics and everything you should know about it in the most comprehensive way possible.
+Search Engine Optimization (SEO) is a broad field in marketing that encompasses various digital efforts aimed at achieving specific marketing objectives.
+However, I would like to introduce you to the basics and everything you should know about it in the most comprehensive way possible.
 Let’s dive in!

 What is SEO?

-SEO stands for Search Engine Optimization.
-This involves implementing webmaster guidelines established by search engines to drive organic visitors to a web page.
-As a marketer, these guidelines have to be adhered to from content creation to link building.
+SEO stands for Search Engine Optimization, which involves implementing webmaster guidelines established by search engines to drive organic traffic to a web page.
+As a marketer, these guidelines must be adhered to, from content creation to link building.

 How Does SEO Work?

-The major aim of this digital activity is to Rank!
-Lol take for instance there are only 10 slots available on the first row of an event, and this event would be attended by 10 million people, the event planners had given you those things you have to do to make it to the first row, that’s how the search engine works.
+The primary aim of this digital activity is to rank!
+For instance, let’s say there are only 10 slots available on the first row of an event, and 10 million people attend it.
+The event planners have provided you with specific instructions on how to secure a spot in the front row.
+That’s how the search engine works.

 Over 10 million web pages are trying to rank for a keyword and everyone wants to get to the first page, the algorithm has been programmed to choose the best web page for that query which involves so many factors that I will be breaking down for you in our SEO category so I would advise you turn on our post notification and subscribe to our newsletter #winks.